 After seeing my recent post on the topic, my sister decided to try veganism for a week.
 An enthusiastic carnivore, Ellie wasn’t entirely sure what being vegan would entail.
 Five minutes after announcing her challenge, she asked: ‘Can I eat meat yet?
 Can I still wear my leather jacket?
 Can I drink caffeine?
 Can I swear?
 Is swearing not allowed because it’s not a very nice thing to do?’

-1. Don’t eat animal products – that means meat, fish, milk, yoghurt, butter, cheese, cream and eggs.
-I’m flexible about honey.
+1. Don’t eat animal products – that means meat, fish, milk, dairy, eggs and, for some, honey.

 2. Avoid using products that contain animal ingredients / parts or were tested on animals.

 3. You need to eat more – and more often – than you may think, because plant-based foods generally have a lower energy density (i.e. number of calories).